arnaudroger/SimpleFlatMapper/README.md

 fastest would be Roma that add between 10 and 15%.
 MyBatis and Hibernate adds more that 70% climbing quickly to 150% for bigger queries.

-The Csv Mapper is about 30% faster than jackson-csv.
+The Csv Mapper is about 30% faster than jackson-csv see [Csv Benchmark](https://github.com/arnaudroger/SimpleFlatMapper/wiki/Csv-Performace).

 The Jooq integration give you a mapping to object for almost no cost.